 The first step, therefore, is to perform a basic overhaul job on the academies.
 To redirect the energies of the American college from the immediate goal of preparing students for local commercial society to preparing students for the fullest kind of citizenship, such as is actually demanded of us as a condition of present survival — that is the task.

-As indicated by the repeated word ‘overhaul’ in these passages, Innis could have been nudged in this direction by Giedion’s ideas via McLuhan (doubtless mediated by Tom Easterbrook).
-Or McLuhan’s thoughts from Giedion could have been revived and/or reinforced at this time by Innis (again mediated by Easterbrook).
+As indicated by the repeated word ‘overhaul’ in these passages, Innis could have been nudged in this direction by Giedion’s ideas via McLuhan (doubtless mediated by McLuhan’s old friend from Winnipeg, Tom Easterbrook, who was now a close associate of Innis at UT).
+Or McLuhan’s thoughts from Giedion could have been revived and/or reinforced at this time by Innis (again as probably mediated by Easterbrook).
 Or, as seems most likely, the two could have learned around this time through Easterbrook that they shared ideas about the problems of contemporary culture and about the sorts of solution to them that might be attempted in the academy.5

 What requires decision is the question whether “a common point of view” (Innis) is possible for all humans and their cultures and religions — or not.
-If it is possible, presumably this is a conclusion which the wisest of human beings might establish first of all among a selection of themselves.
-This knowledge might then spread out from them, both through the power of their definition of it and of their reputations in their respective fields.
-But if it is not looked for in this way, how could it ever be found?
+If it is possible, presumably this is a conclusion which only the wisest of human beings might work out first of all among some of themselves.
+This knowledge might then spread out from them, through the power both of their definition of it and of their reputations in their respective fields.
+Indeed, if such commonality were not defined and publicized in this way, how could it ever (given the conditions of modernity) be established among us?6

-Innis’ good friend, John Nef6, perfectly illustrated the problem at stake in his reaction to McLuhan’s proposal.
-Faced with multiplicity, Nef could perceive only a plurality without even the potential for unity; or, conversely, any actual unity would have to be imposed on that plurality by reducing it to singularity:
+Innis’ good friend, John Nef7, perfectly illustrated the problem at stake in his reaction to McLuhan’s proposal.
+Faced with multiplicity, Nef could perceive only a plurality without even the potential for unity; or, conversely, any actual unity would have to be imposed on plurality by reducing it to singularity:

 Mr. McLuhan’s idea of having eight editors strikes me as little short of idiotic.
 The responsibility for any journal, if it is to be valuable, has got to be in one place.